jcraftsman/evolutionary-design-workshop/python/step-by-step-python.md

 The good news is that both notions of pictures directory path and picture file path are explicit in our implementation.

-To stop faking it, we need to find to get this file path from the directory path, somehow.
+To stop faking it, we need to get this file path from the directory path, somehow.
 But first let's express this in our unit test.

-### :red_circle: RED: wishful thinking
+### :red_circle: RED: Wishful thinking

 At this point, we don't care about low level details in the Analyzer class.
 But, we still need to list file paths within the directory.